 “The true capital of the world is the human ability for creativity, freedom and self-determination in all their working places.”

 – Joseph Beuys

 Joseph Beuys Sculpture Park was built with the intention of creating a meaningful forever green space at UMBC for both the campus and the surrounding communities to strengthen our social bonds, to foster human and natural wellness, and to provide a safe and accessible green space.
-Through UMBC’s Wellness Initiatives, outreach throughout the metro area, and collaboration by diverse groups, as a community we activate this space, which inspires creativity, collaboration, and healing.
+Through UMBC’s Wellness Initiatives, outreach throughout the metro area, and collaboration by diverse groups, we activate this space— which inspires creativity, collaboration, and healing— as a community.

 You can be a part of accomplishing this mission.
 There are a number of ways to help extend the reach to the surrounding community both within and beyond UMBC.
 Thank you for supporting us in our mission to reconnect our community with nature.
 To learn more about how to get involved, visit https://cadvc.umbc.edu/?p=3056

 Joseph Beuys (1921-1986) was an influential German artist who came to prominence in the 1960s.
 He is known for his performances, sculptures, environments, vitrines, prints, posters, and thousands of drawings.
 He was a charismatic and controversial artist, a committed teacher, and a political activist.

 Beuys highlighted the need for greater environmental awareness across the globe through his ongoing social sculpture project entitled, 7000 Oaks.
 With the help of NatureSacred.org and over 20 organizations in Baltimore, 7000 Oaks inspired the planting of hundreds of trees and several stones by over 500 people in Baltimore Parks and at the UMBC sculpture site in 2000-2001.